Informative Essay Guide

 5. Investigating Data (Analysis Essay)

-Like the cause-effect paper, the data analysis sub-type examines data and helps the readers draw objective conclusions regarding the object, event, or idea.
+Like the cause-effect paper, the data analysis subtype examines data and helps the readers draw objective conclusions regarding the object, event, or idea.
 It is best to use this approach when having the right set of reliable data to write an informative essay.

 Topic example: “Outlining key points of the new infrastructure bill recently passed by the White House.”

-Thesis statement example: “The bill’s agenda includes numerous expenditures, of which the main points are roads and bridges, railroads, childcare, Child Tax Credit, and clean energy and climate.”
+Central claim example: “The bill’s agenda includes numerous expenditures, of which the main points are roads and bridges, railroads, childcare, Child Tax Credit, and clean energy and climate.”

 ⇓ Check an Example Below ⇓